IOBR/book/docs/signature-analysis.md

 ## 20 TMEscoreB_CIR                          2019 Cancer Immunol… Tumo… 3084… 10.1…
 ```

-Three methodologies were adopted in the process of signature score evaluation, comprising Single-sample Gene Set Enrichment Analysis (ssGSEA), Principal component analysis (PCA), and Z-score.
+The evaluation of signature scores involved three methodologies: Single-sample Gene Set Enrichment Analysis (ssGSEA), Principal Component Analysis (PCA), and Z-score.

-### Estimated by PCA method
+### Estimation of signature using PCA method
+The PCA method is ideal for gene sets with co-expression.
+Heatmaps and correlation matrices can be used to determine if co-expression is present in the applicable gene set.

 ```r
 sig_tme<-calculate_sig_score(pdata           = NULL,